 Demonstrated Experience in Medical Helicopter Crash and Medical Plane Crash Litigation

-For immediate assistance, or to schedule an initial consultation or case evaluation with an aviation lawyer experienced in air ambulance accident cases, please contact Baum Hedlund, P.C.
+For immediate assistance, or to schedule an initial consultation or case evaluation with an aviation lawyer experienced in air ambulance accident cases, please contact our team at (855) 948-5098 today.